-Our prenatal certification package consists as a package special of the two following courses (Please click on the course name for more detailed information about each individual course):
+Our prenatal package consists as a package special of the two following courses (Please click on the course name for more detailed information about each individual course):

 Explain how prenatal massage benefits the mother physically and emotionally